Tendency to Anticipate Danger

 New Insights on the Nature of Anxiety

-We are only beginning to more deeply understand that what distinguishes our species is our ability to contemplate the future.
+We are beginning to more deeply understand that what distinguishes our species is our ability to contemplate the future.
 Martin Seligman, a leading expert on “positive psychology,” said in a New York Times article that, “Looking into the future, consciously and unconsciously, is a central function of our large brain, as psychologists and neuroscientists have discovered, rather belatedly, because for the past century most researchers have assumed that we’re prisoners of the past and the present.”

 Seligman said this future orientation creates optimism in some people, while “… those suffering from depression and anxiety have a bleak view of the future, and that in fact seems to be the chief cause of their problems, not their past traumas nor their view of the present.”
 The human tendency to anticipate, combined with an over-estimating future risks, can cause anxiety.